U.S. House of Representatives

-Alex Zerden currently serves in the U.S. Treasury Department’s Office of Terrorist Financing and Financial Crimes (TFFC), coordinating Treasury efforts to combat priority illicit finance threats from nation states, terrorist groups, and criminal networks.
+Alex Zerden currently serves as Counsel in the U.S. House of Representatives covering financial integrity and oversight issues on the newly created Select Subcommittee for the Coronavirus Crisis.
+Previously, Alex worked at the U.S. Treasury Department in several roles to combat priority illicit finance threats and address macroeconomic challenges.
 From 2018-2019, Alex led the Treasury Department’s office at U.S. Embassy Kabul as the Financial Attaché to Afghanistan.
-Alex gained additional interagency experience on detail to the White House National Economic Council where he covered a diverse domestic and international economic portfolio.
+Alex also detailed to the White House National Economic Council where he covered a diverse domestic and international economic portfolio.
 He joined the executive branch as a Presidential Management Fellow after conducting financial oversight at the U.S. Senate Permanent Subcommittee on Investigations and founding a consulting company.
-Alex began his career assisting U.S. victims of terrorism and other human rights abuses, including 9/11 survivors and their families, to pursue justice and accountability from terrorist financiers.
+Alex began his career assisting U.S. victims of terrorism and other human rights abuses, including 9/11 victims and their families.